subcoin-project/subcoin/README.md

 Contributions to Subcoin are welcome!
 If you have ideas for improvements, bug fixes, or new features, feel free to open an issue or submit a pull request.
 Make sure to follow the contribution guidelines and code of conduct when contributing to the project.

+## Acknowledgements

+Subcoin builds on the work of several open-source Bitcoin projects.
+We are grateful to the developers and communities behind:

+- **[Bitcoin Core](https://github.com/bitcoin/bitcoin):** The original Bitcoin implementation.
+- **[btcd](https://github.com/btcsuite/btcd):** A Go-based Bitcoin full node.
+- **[Parity Bitcoin](https://github.com/paritytech/parity-bitcoin):** A Rust-based Bitcoin implementation.
+- **[rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin):** A library for Bitcoin protocol in Rust.

+We also thank the broader Bitcoin communities for their contributions to decentralized technology.
+If we missed anyone, please let us know!

 ## Donations